 - Allocation and Retention Priority (ARP).

 A QCI is a scalar that is used as a reference to access node-specific parameters that control bearer level packet forwarding treatment (e.g. scheduling weights, admission thresholds, queue management thresholds, link layer protocol configuration, etc.), and that have been pre-configured by the operator owning the access node (e.g. eNodeB).
 A one-to-one mapping of standardized QCI values to standardized characteristics is captured in TS 23.203 [6].
+A QCI may have an operator-specific QCI value and the mapping of such a QCI value to the QoS characteristics is defined by the operator.

 NOTE 1: On the radio interface and on S1, each PDU (e.g. RLC PDU or GTP-U PDU) is indirectly associated with one QCI via the bearer identifier carried in the PDU header.
 The same applies to the S5 and S8 interfaces if they are based on GTP.